yasaricli/tatsy/README.md

 },
 ```

+and then just run `yarn start` and go to http://localhost:3000/api

 ## Packages

 This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
 That means that we actually publish [several packages](/packages) to npm from the same codebase, including: